markcheret/footnotes/readme.txt

 footnotes aims to be the all-in-one solution that ships with a set of sane defaults (those footnotes we know from offline publishing) but also give the user control over how their footnotes are being displayed.

+Currently footnotes displays all footnote texts found within the customizable shortcodes below the footer of your website as a styled list of references with backlinks to the actual footnote.
+In future releases of the plugin, you can decide, where the reference list is displayed.

 Development of the plugin is an open process.
-The current version is available on github:

-https://github.com/media-competence-institute/footnotes

-Feel free to contribute and to fix errors or send improvements via GitHub.
+The current version is available on github: https://github.com/media-competence-institute/footnotes Feel free to contribute and to fix errors or send improvements via GitHub.

 == Frequently Asked Questions ==